Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Introduction

 In this work, we revisit the classical projection-based approach and apply it directly to sparse, single-frame LiDAR data.
 Unlike prior arts that rely on dense reconstructions or depth completion, our approach only requires the intensity projections of the sparse point clouds.
 Specifically, we render raw LiDAR points into a 2D view from the LiDAR perspective and extract features using standard 2D convolutional networks.
-While this strategy works well with dense data, sparsity presents unique challenges.
-CNNs focus on local patterns and lack global context, making it difficult to match sparse projections to image content.
-Moreover, traditional detection-based pipelines are sensitive to missing or ambiguous points (which are common in sparse inputs).
+Although this strategy works well with dense data, it confronts a huge performance degrade in cases where point clouds are sparse.
 To address these shortcomings, we draw inspiration from detector-free correspondence approaches such as LoFTR~\cite{sun2021loftr}, which utilize attention mechanisms to reason about global context and establish dense correspondences without explicit keypoint detection.
-Such approaches have demonstrated robustness in low-texture and repetitive regions, scenarios that bear similarity to sparse LiDAR projections.
 Building upon this insight, we adapt a detector-free, attention-based architecture to our cross-modal registration task.
 However, the standard Dual-Softmax matching strategy used in LoFTR is not well suited for the large modality gap and sparsity inherent to LiDAR projections, often resulting in ambiguous matches.
 To overcome this, we propose incorporating a repeatability score that acts as a soft visibility prior, reflecting the reliability of each projected point during matching.
 This allows the network to downweight unreliable or ambiguous regions such as occlusions, dynamic objects, and textureless surfaces, improving overall matching accuracy.
-As illustrated in Fig. \ref{fig:vis_matching}, our approach achieves high-quality 2D–2D correspondences between LiDAR projections and camera images on the nuScenes datasets, demonstrating robust and accurate matching even under challenging conditions such as sparsity and viewpoint variation.
-On KITTI Odometry~\cite{geiger2012we} and MIAS-LCEC-TF70~\cite{zhiwei2024lcec}, our approach achieves strong results with only a small amount of training data, indicating excellent generalization capability.
-Our contributions can be summarized as follows: \begin{itemize} \item We revisit the classical projection-based framework and introduce a detector-free paradigm that enables reliable correspondence estimation between single-frame sparse LiDAR point clouds and camera images. \item We incorporate a repeatability-guided matching strategy that acts as a soft prior, enabling more reliable cross-modal correspondence under challenging conditions. \item We validate our approach on large-scale benchmarks, including KITTI Odometry, nuScenes and MIAS-LCEC-TF70, achieving state-of-the-art results.
+As illustrated in Fig. \ref{fig:vis_matching}, our approach achieves high-quality 2D-2D correspondences between LiDAR projections and camera images on the nuScenes datasets, demonstrating robust and accurate matching even under challenging conditions such as sparsity and viewpoint variation. \begin{itemize} \item We revisit the classical projection-based framework and introduce a detector-free paradigm that enables reliable correspondence estimation between single-frame sparse LiDAR point clouds and camera images, which exhibits robust performance in sparse scenarios where previous methods fall short. \item We incorporate a repeatability-guided matching strategy that acts as a soft prior, enabling more reliable cross-modal correspondence under challenging conditions. \item We validate our approach on large-scale benchmarks, including KITTI Odometry, nuScenes and MIAS-LCEC-TF70, achieving state-of-the-art results.
 Especially on nuScenes, previous approaches typically rely on accumulated point clouds, whereas our approach achieves superior performance using only sparse point clouds. \end{itemize}